-Following a one-year tour as deputy director, Medical Resources, Plans and Policy Division (OPNAV N931), his first flag assignment was as medical officer of the Marine Corps from July 2007 to September 2008.
-He was then assigned as director, OPNAV N931, at the Pentagon, as well as chief of the Navy Medical Corps.
-His most recent assignment was at the United States Fleet Forces Command in Norfolk, Va., as the fleet surgeon.
+Following a one-year tour as deputy director, Medical Resources, Plans and Policy Division (OPNAV N931) at the Pentagon, Rear Adm.
+Roberts’ first Flag assignment was as medical officer to the Marine Corps from 2007 to 2008.
+He was then assigned as director, OPNAV N931 at the Pentagon from 2008 to 2010.
+His most recent past posting was as Fleet Surgeon, U. S. Fleet Forces Command, Norfolk, Virginia.

 Roberts also served as specialty leader for Emergency Medicine to the Navy Surgeon General from 1995 to 1998, and as chief of the Navy’s Medical Corps from 2007 to 2010.
 His awards include the Legion of Merit (five awards), Meritorious Service Medal (two awards), Navy and Marine Corps Commendation Medal (two awards), and Navy and Marine Corps Achievement Medal.
 He holds a Bachelors degree (cum laude) from Princeton University; the Doctor of Medicine degree from George Washington University; and a Master in Business Administration degree from Edinburgh Business School, Edinburgh, Scotland.
 He is the 1989 recipient of the Stitt Award, presented annually by the Naval Medical Center San Diego intern class to the command staff physician who contributed most to the class’ medical education.
 In 2008, Roberts was named a "Hero of Emergency Medicine" on the occasion of the 40th anniversary of the American College of Emergency Physicians (ACEP); and, the same year, was selected for the "Excellence in Emergency Medicince" Award by the military chapter of ACEP.